Burger & Lobster in the Flatiron District of New York City

 Burger & Lobster

-I love burgers and I love lobster.
-So when I heard there was a place known as Burger & Lobster that existed in the Flatiron District of New York City, I knew right away that I had to make the visit.
+I love burgers, and I love lobster.
+So when I heard a place known as Burger & Lobster existed in the Flatiron District of New York City, I knew I had to visit.

-Burger & Lobster is actually part of a worldwide chain that has finally made its way to New York City.
-They also have locations in England, Sweden, Kuwait, and Dubai.
+Burger & Lobster is part of a worldwide chain that has finally reached New York City.
+It also has locations in England, Sweden, Kuwait, and Dubai.

-The menu here is simple.
-A burger, a lobster roll, a whole lobster, and a couple of deserts.
+The menu here is simple: a burger, a lobster roll, a whole lobster, and a few desserts.
+That’s about it.

 Interior of Burger & Lobster